Dan Neuteboom pruning a mature tree

 After decades of work in this area, we at RealEnglishFruit have seen that the British Isles have a huge heritage of old orchards, once productive but now abandoned after repeated changes in ownership.

 Our mission is to help the new owners of old orchards to give their ancient trees a renewed lease of life, principally by restructuring them and ensuring that their environment is suitable for keeping them healthy.
 By reviving neglected trees, we can bring old orchards back into production and ensure the survival of this precious genetic heritage.
+Traditional English apples privilege taste over yield.
+They offer a fascinating blend of flavours and fragrance, differently to today’s commercial varieties that are relentlessly crisp, sweet and juicy, but often bland.

 Restoring old fruit trees Suffolk